jfoote/git-shadow/README.md

 The oldest shadow commit discovered above, `38013a4...` is the verbatim shadow copy of the code created when I first started working on the `PR59241`.
 According to pickaxe, the only other shadow commit to modify `goto fail` was `69136d4...` made at `Fri Jan 20 23:12:54 2014 -0500`.
 Looks like I was coding late at night when I made the mistake...

-### 3. Query your big data to do a root cause analysis
+### 3. Query your big data using the fault injection time to do a root cause analysis

 ![tweet](http://foote.pub/images/goto-fail-tweet.png)